jdtornow/challah/README.md

       <li><a href="/public-stuff">Not-so-secret Stuff</a></li>
     </ul>

-Notice that we checked for existance of the user before we checked to see if the user has a permission.
+Notice that we checked for existence of the user before we checked to see if the user has a permission.
 If you used the `restrict_to_authenticated` method in your controller, you can likely skip this step.

 Note: `current_user` will return `nil` if there is no user available, so checking for `current_user?` prevents you from calling `has` on `nil`.